Takaovi/SpotifyPatcher/README.md

 SpotifyPatcher is a program made by Takaovi.
 The program was not meant to be published, so expect some buggy code.

 The program (SpotifyPatcher) uses one batch file from [BlockTheSpot](https://github.com/master131/BlockTheSpot) to bypass ads.
 It uses another batch file to bypass and patch auto-update.
 The rest of the program is done in C# and it basically stitches everything together.
+If your anti-virus detects the program as a virus you have nothing to worry about, it's just a false positive.

 ⚠️ This mod is for the [Desktop release](https://www.spotify.com/download/windows/) of Spotify on Windows and not the Microsoft Store version.

 # Future of SpotifyPatcher

-The whole program will be fully C# with no external files (Or a few)
+The whole program will be fully C# with no external files.
+(Or a few)
+* This will most likely take the false positive away.

 Hopefully I will find the time to update SpotifyPatcher as Spotify continues to fight back the nonpaid adfree experience.
 * This might require your support too.
 If you have a thing you'd like to be added or fixed tell me, or even do a pull request!